Want to set financial new year’s resolutions? Looking for money saving new year’s resolutions?

 #6.
 Increase Your Retirement Savings

 No matter how old you are, it’s never too soon to start saving for retirement.
-If you are a young twenty-something that has just graduated from college, retirement probably feels like a lifetime away.
+If you are a young twenty-something who has just graduated from college, retirement probably feels like a lifetime away.
 But the truth is, the sooner you start saving, the more financially secure you will be when retirement rolls around.

 If you are employed, reach out to your manager or the human resources department at your company to see if a 401k plan is offered by your employer.
-One of the perks of 401k’s is that employers will frequently match a percentage of your contributions.
+One of the perks of 401k is that employers will frequently match a percentage of your contributions.
 This is essentially free money and is well worth you contributing enough to get the full match.

 #7.
 Pay Off Credit Card Debt